This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2017 to 2018 academic year.

 - on the compulsory and/or voluntary part of the general childcare register with either Ofsted or a childminder agency

-- offered by schools (who are exempt from Ofsted registration for children aged 2+) ie school-run breakfast and after school clubs, and holiday care
+- offered by schools (who are exempt from Ofsted registration for children aged 2+) such as school-run breakfast and after school clubs, and holiday care

-Where a childcare provider is related to the child, the childcare provider must, in addition to being registered with Ofsted:
+Where a childcare provider is related to the child, the childcare provider must:

 Other sources of childcare support and Care to Learn

-Local authorities have a duty to secure 570 hours a year of government funded early education over no fewer than 38 weeks of the year for all 3 and 4 year olds and eligible 2 year olds.
+Local authorities have a duty to provide government funded early education for all 3 and 4 year olds and eligible 2 year olds.
 Children become eligible for a government funded early education place from 1 September, 1 January or 1 April following their second or third birthday.

 A 2 year old child is eligible for an early education place if their parent(s) claims any one of the following: